-The above considerations were central to the design of the CAL Time-Sharing System.
-CAL-TSS is a large, general purpose timesnaring system being developed for the dual-processor Control Data 6400 at the University of California, Berkeley.
-We present here a brief sketch of the important features of this system.
+In order to keep the remainder of the paper grounded in reality, most of the ideas will be discussed with reference to a specific system, within the context of which many of them were indeed evolved.
+This is the time-sharing system being developed for the dual processor Control Data 6400 at the University of California, Berkeley.
+I present here a brief sketch of the relevant features of this system.